TheJacksonLaboratory/dc_2016_04/lessons/03_searching_files.md

 2) How many samples were loaded on each date

-3) Filter subsets into new files bases on load date
+3) Filter subsets into new files based on load date
 ****